-WE ARE WEARABLES IS MERGING WITH GLOBAL XR COMMUNITY AWE
+WE ARE WEARABLES HAS BEEN ACQUIRED BY GLOBAL XR EVENT SERIES AWE

 The next chapter of We Are Wearables Toronto (WWTO) as AWE Nite TO welcomes the Toronto community into the larger AWE network in order to maximize the overall experience and strengthen the community's impact on both a local and global scale.
 AWE Nite TO will advance the augmented reality industry in Toronto by connecting and empowering developers, creators, investors, founders, corporate decision makers and those curious about this technology.
 For those in Toronto, including WWTO members, I encourage you to rally around the team at AWE Nite TO: Emily Smith, Ian Kelso, Isaac Rayment and Sophie Howe and myself as we build a community in Toronto around the most critical technology shift since the internet.